TNK III: Reception

 In Japan, Game Machine listed T.A.N.K. on their August 15, 1985 issue as being the sixth most-successful table arcade unit of the month.

 Computer and Video Games gave the arcade version of T.A.N.K. a positive review in January 1986, with praise for the "instantly playable" and "action-packed" gameplay as well as the rotary joystick controls, but they felt the graphics were dated.
 Mike Roberts and Eric Doyle of Computer Gamer magazine also gave the arcade game a positive review in early 1986, praising the "novel joystick" controls and comparing the gameplay favorably with Capcom's run-and-gun shooter Commando (1985), stating it is "approaching that sort of quality".

 The Commodore 64 version of the game was reviewed in 1988 in Dragon #135 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.

 Legacy

 The same year, Capcom's run-and-gun shooter Commando was a major hit in arcades.
 Koji Obada went on to combine the run-and-gun shooter gameplay of Commando with the rotary joystick controls and tank vehicles of T.A.N.K. to develop Ikari Warriors (1986), which became a major hit in arcades.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.